-Rebecca Meyers is the Academic Film Programmer for Bucknell screenings at the Campus Theatre and teaches in Film/Media Studies.
+Rebecca Meyers teaches in Film/Media Studies and is the Academic Film Programmer for Bucknell screenings at The Campus Theatre.
 She is a Board Member of Canyon Cinema, a San Francisco foundation dedicated to educating the public about non-commercial, experimental and artist-made moving images, and she serves on the Review Board for Sensate: A Journal for Experiments in Critical Media Practice.

 Current Projects and Research Interests

 - Rebecca recently completed come wishes be horses, a 16mm film weaving audio from a birdwatching walk with images inspired by W.H.
 Auden's sentiment that it seems "only proper that words/Should be withheld from vegetables and birds."

 come wishes be horses (2016) had its U.S. premiere at the Los Angeles Film Forum in the program Mysteries Inside Facts: A Selection of International Contemporary Short Films.
 It will have its international premiere at Scotland's Alchemy Film and Moving Image Festival (March 2017).

 blue mantle (2010) will show at Cinema Project in Portland, Oregon this fall, in a program entitled GLANCING OUTWARD: New Historicist Films.